• What is Copywriting?

 But you have to be sure that your rates don’t price you right out of your career.
 Pricing your services may never be a comfortable subject for you.
 However, when you calculate what’s reasonable to charge, you have a good baseline to work with.

 And then, later on when you’ve developed a great deal of expertise and built a robust portfolio of work, then you can think about doubling your rates.
-And doubling them again. 🙂
+You’ll be able to command these rates because you have a portfolio of work and experience backing it up.

 Your turn!
 What’s the trickiest part for you about calculating or telling new clients your rates?
 Let us know in the comments below!